sumanthst24/Open_Website_by_speech/README.md

-It is a basic through which an user can open a webiste through voice.
+It is a basic through which an user can open a website through voice.

 After executing the script the system prompts the user to ask for a site to open